-The New Year is nearly here and at Intrepid that means one thing: new challenges.
+The New Year at Intrepid means one thing: new challenges.
 But that’s a little vague, right?
 I mean, how exactly will you challenge yourself this year?

 San Francisco’s Mission District is the city’s oldest neighbourhood and its culture is part-Latino, part-punk, part-hipster.